keishihara/dotfiles/README.md

 ## Troubleshooting
 - How to share tmux clipboard with your system: https://www.seanh.cc/2020/12/27/copy-and-paste-in-tmux/
 - pyenv: unable to install 3.8.0 on macOS: https://github.com/pyenv/pyenv/issues/1740#issuecomment-738749988
+- 'python' command not found when using pyenv on a server: